Your Path to Success: A Social Media Marketing Strategy

 2. 30% Business-Centric Content

 30% of your content should be dedicated to showcasing your business or product offerings.
 This includes product promotions, service highlights, case studies, and customer success stories.
-While it’s essential to market your products, this content should focus on demonstrating the value your business provides rather than just hard-sell tactics.
+While it’s essential to market your products, this content should focus on demonstrating the value your business provides, rather than relying solely on hard-sell tactics.
 It should help your audience understand why your offerings are relevant to their needs.

 3. 20% Entertaining Content